elehcimd/stratosphere/README.md

   - The process of generating UUIDs for entities was thus designed to be solid and robust.

   - Different users can merge their knowledge graphs easily thanks to UUIDs, unifying the work of many OSINT researchers.

+  - Thanks to Jupyter notebooks and Voila, users can easily extend the available web apps.

   - Further details on architecture can be found in [System Architecture](/docs/architecture.md).